Praying Together as Husband and Wife

 “Consumed with family, patient, and church needs, we both learned to pray.
 A lot.
 But not together.
 It made sense to me that praying together would draw us closer to God and to each other.
 [My husband] Steve didn’t see it.”

 You may or may not be able to relate to this problem, but what’s really amazing is the journey that God took Rachael through to get to the point where they started praying together regularly.
 She had almost given up hope but, “The Holy Spirit had not.”
-To learn more, please click onto the Todayschristianwoman.com web site link to read:
+Here are a few tips Rachael learned about praying with her husband (which she shared in a 2007 Marriage Partnership Magazine article, “Not Tonight, Honey”):

-Dennis Rainey, the Executive Director of Family Life Ministries wrote the following, as it pertains to prayer,
+Dennis Rainey, the Executive Director of Family Life Ministries wrote the following, as it pertains to praying together with your spouse:

 “I thank God for that tradition of prayer He has helped us build early in our marriage.
 I am not exaggerating when I say that Barbara and I might not still be married had it not been for daily prayer.”

-My husband have found the same thing to be true for our marriage, and surprisingly, for a lot of the same reasons.
+My husband and I have found the same thing to be true for our marriage, and surprisingly, for a lot of the same reasons.

 To learn what Dennis, his wife Barbara, and Steve and I have discovered about prayer, please click onto the Crosswalk.com web site link to read: